 Louis Prima hired Butera and the Witnesses, completely revamping his music and combining all of his favorite styles in a very successful and unusual formula, mixing together his dixieland-oriented trumpet with Keely Smith’s middle-of-the-road pop vocalizing, Butera’s heated r&b tenor, swing standards, accessible comedy, a constant shuffle beat, an early rock and roll sensibility, and some show biz trappings, creating a fast moving and very energetic show.

 Prima became a major hit with his often-wild performances in Las Vegas and during the second half of the 1950s he was a major attraction, recording regularly for Capitol including classic versions of “That Old Black Magic” and a pair of medleys: “Just A Gigolo/I Ain’t Got Nobody” and “When You’re Smiling/The Sheik Of Araby.”

 At the height of their fame, Louis Prima and Keely Smith starred in the very entertaining 1959 film Hey Boy!
 Hey Girl!

-Prima and Smith were divorced in 1961 although the trumpeter-singer worked steadily through the 1960’s, and he had a last hurrah suppling the voice for a character in the Walt Disney cartoon The Jungle Book in 1967.
+Prima and Smith were divorced in 1961, although the trumpeter-singer worked steadily through the 1960’s, and he had a last hurrah supplying the voice for a character in the Walt Disney cartoon The Jungle Book in 1967.

-A major stroke in 1975 caused Louis Prima to fall into a coma and passing away three years later.
+A major stroke in 1975 caused Louis Prima to fall into a coma, passing away three years later.

 15 years after his passing, Louis Prima’s music became the inspiration for the Retro Swing movement with his repertoire and mixture of styles being emulated by scores of Retro Swing bands and vocalists.